stanbaek/ece387/_sources/Labs/Lab6_IMU.md

    export -f ccbuild
    ```

-1. Save the file, exit the editor, and restart your terminal for the changes to take effect.
+1. Save the file, close the editor, and restart your terminal for the changes to take effect.

-1. Instead of manually navigating to `~/master_ws`, running `colcon build --symlink-install`, and sourcing `install/setup.bash`, you can now simply run:
+1. Instead of manually navigating to `~/master_ws`, running `colcon build --symlink-install`, and sourcing `install/setup.bash`, you can now simply run
    ```bash
    $ ccbuild
    ```